MarcinKilarski/Website-Audit/seo.md

 The Physical Web enables your customers to discover web pages associated with your business objects and locations.
 It is powered by either Bluetooth Low Energy (BLE) beacons or Android devices, which have installed the Beacon Toy App that broadcast URLs to nearby phones.

 The Chrome 49 browser and the above display these URLs via Nearby Notifications, and other mobile browsers are working on doing so in the near future.
-Customers with Chrome devices can already receive your notifications when they are near your company’s beacons if they have an active data connection with Bluetooth and Location turned on.
+Customers with Chrome devices can already receive your notifications when they are near your company's beacons if they have an active data connection with Bluetooth and Location turned on.

 These notifications could provide your users with additional information regarding your products and services when they are inside or near your business.
 Furthermore, they could be used to prompt your customers to sign up to your newsletter, take a survey, create a membership account on your site, or inform them of your latest deals.